I-9 and E-Verify cost: employment eligibility verification economics

 |---|---|---|---|

-Fine ranges from ICE's 2026 civil penalty inflation adjustment.
+Fine ranges are the January 2025 inflation-adjusted levels, held in place for all of calendar year 2026 per OMB Memorandum M-26-11 (the October 2025 inflation data needed for a 2026 adjustment was not produced).
 Actual fines are determined by ICE based on five statutory factors: business size, good faith, seriousness, unauthorised aliens involved, and history of violations.
+As of March 2026, ICE treats more than ten previously-correctable technical errors as substantive violations with no cure period.
 See the ICE I-9 inspection fact sheet for current procedures.
-Penalty amounts are updated annually per the Federal Civil Penalties Inflation Adjustment Act.

 When does I-9 software pay back?